Range & Interquartile Range (IQR) Calculator

 3. Quartile Calculation:

-• Q1 (First Quartile): Value at 25th percentile - separates lowest 25% of data
+• Q1 (First Quartile): Value at 25th percentile - separates lowest 25% of data.
+For a deeper dive into quartiles, visit the dedicated quartile calculator.

 • Q2 (Median): Value at 50th percentile - middle value of dataset